danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 ## Migration

 We'll create a new schema version and diff.
+Add the `PartitionId` as the composite primary key and fill the default value.

+Include `PartitionId` in all the indexes.

 ## Cross partition queries